 Indeed, snacking is not necessarily a bad idea.
 But if it’s always those chocolate bars, it won’t be doing the blood glucose any favours.

 Try to suggest that your workplace can provide alternative snacks like fresh fruit.
-You can also bring your own snacks.
+You can also bring your own low sugar snacks with diabetes.
 You might get some ideas from the blog post written by our Nutrition and Health Consultant: Food and Diabetes.

 9) Prepare to be tired

 Diabetes and work, unsurprisingly, can be tiring.
 Keep this in mind by checking your blood glucose levels throughout the working day so that you feel secure in your diabetes.

 When it comes to the end of the working day, you might need some extra snacks just in case your blood glucose is too low after a long slog.